Rhomaleosaurus: R. thorntoni

-R. thorntoni is known from the holotype BMNH R4853, three-dimensional, partially complete skeleton which preserved most of the skull and mandibles.
-It was collected from Kingsthorp of Northamptonshire, dating to the Toarcian stage.
+R. thorntoni is known from the holotype NHMUK PV R 4853, three-dimensional, partially complete skeleton which preserved most of the skull and mandibles.
+It was collected by Henry Gerard Thornton from Kingsthorp of Northamptonshire, dating to the Toarcian stage.
 It is the only well-known British Toarcian rhomaleosaurid discovered away from the Yorkshire coast, to date.
 R. thorntoni was first named by Andrews in 1922 and later revised by Cruickshank (1996) as a junior synonym of R. cramptoni, alongside R. zetlandicus.
 Adam S. Smith (2007) and Smith and Gareth J. Dyke (2008) considered this species to be valid.

 R. zetlandicus

 R. zetlandicus is known from the holotype YORYM G503 (pictured), a nearly complete skull and vertebral column in association with parts of the limbs.
-It was collected from the Alum Shale of Whitby Mudstone Formation, Yorkshire, dating to the Toarcian stage.
-R. thorntoni was first named by Phillips in 1854 and its skull was described in detail by Taylor (1992).
-Later it was revised by Cruickshank (1996) as a junior synonym of R. cramptoni, alongside R. thorntoni.
+It was in the early 1850s collected from the Alum Shale of Whitby Mudstone Formation, Yorkshire, dating from the Toarcian stage and donated in 1852 to the Yorkshire Philosophical Society by Lawrence Dundas, 1st Earl of Zetland, the Loftus mine owner.
+R. zetlandicus was first validly named by Phillips in 1854 and its skull was described in detail by Michael Alan Taylor in 1992.
+Later the taxon was revised by Cruickshank (1996) as a senior synonym of R. cramptoni, R. thorntoni being a junior synonym.
 Adam S. Smith (2007) and Smith and Gareth J. Dyke (2008) considered this species to be valid.